Actuary Salary Guide

 The longer actuaries work in their field, the more their salaries may increase.
 Doing a good job can lead to promotions or performance bonuses, both of which can boost an actuarial science salary.

 How much does an actuary make as they gain experience?
-The biggest salary jump for actuaries happens between early career and midcareer positions, when salaries grow by an average of $29,000.
+The biggest salary jump happens between actuary starting pay and midcareer positions, when salaries grow by an average of $29,000.
 Professional certifications may increase a person's earning potential as well.

 Location also affects an actuary's salary.
 For example, an actuary working in Michigan earns an average annual salary of $88,440 as of 2021, according to the BLS.
 In contrast, the BLS reports that actuaries in North Carolina make an average of $129,350 a year.